jnsp/nvim-config/README.md

 ### vim-plug

 Vim itself is not very useful.
-We need more plug-ins for Vim.
+We need more plugins for Vim.
-There are many options for installing vim plug-in, but [vim-plug](https://github.com/junegunn/vim-plug) is simplest.
+There are many options for installing vim plugin, but [vim-plug](https://github.com/junegunn/vim-plug) is simplest.

 The install directory is different with Vim and Neovim.
 You can read [this](https://github.com/junegunn/vim-plug#neovim) for Neovim.